kdrachal/bsymbreg/README.md

 The `bsymbreg` package requires the following packages: `graphics`, `MASS`, `Rcpp`, `RcppArmadillo`, `stats`, `utils`, `zoo`.
 They should be installed prior to the installation of the `bsymbreg` package.

-The `bsymbreg` package can be installed from github:
+The `bsymbreg` package can be installed from GitHub:
 ``` r
 devtools::install_github("kdrachal/bsymbreg")
 ```